The Québec maritime Blog

 Parc national du Bic offers visitors an opportunity to immerse themselves in a maritime environment along the shores of the upper estuary.
 Beautiful hiking trails lead from beach to beach to a shale point that has been battered by the tides.
 This spit of land in the shape of waves facing the sea is unique.
 In addition, the bays in the park are the setting for a multitude of stories about smugglers from the Prohibition era.
 Enjoy a memorable stay in this park that offers camping, glamping, sea kayaking excursions and various interpretive activities.

-From Rimouski, you can plan an excursion on Saint-Barnabé Island, where you can also camp, or head inland to discover the Canyon des Portes de l’Enfer (Hell’s Gate Canyon).
-In addition to hiking and camping, the canyon features a site that pays tribute to the log drivers who worked in this area.
-Families will also enjoy a visit to Domaine Valga, home to an adventure park called “La Forêt de Maître Corbeau,” which offers aerial games in an old-growth forest that is the only one of its kind in the region.
+From Rimouski, you can go on an excursion to Saint-Barnabé Island, where you can hike and camp, or head inland to discover the Canyon des Portes de l’Enfer (Hell’s Gate Canyon).
+In addition to offering hiking and lodging (in a campground, glamping units or cottages), the site pays tribute to the log drivers who once worked in this area.
+Families will also enjoy a visit to Domaine Valga, home to an adventure park called “La Forêt de Maître Corbeau,” which offers aerial games in an old-growth forest that’s the only one of its kind in the region.

 Culture and discoveries

-Many other museums and interpretation centres recount the region’s history focusing on rural life, agricultural development, the region as a railway hub, traditional crafts and methods, contemporary artistic life, nature and the environment, etc. For example, the Musée régional du Kamouraska presents several exhibitions on the way of life in the past in this picturesque village.
+Many other museums and interpretation centres recount the region’s history, with a focus on rural life, agricultural development, the region as a railway hub, traditional crafts and methods, contemporary artistic life, nature and the environment, etc. Fort Ingall, for example, offers a variety of exhibitions and activities that allow visitors to relive a border conflict between the United States and Canada in the early 19th century, in a reconstruction of a British campaign fortress built in Témiscouata in 1839.

-Bas-Saint-Laurent also hosts several musical events not to be missed.
-The “Concerts aux Îles du Bic” Chamber Music Festival, in the middle of August, features a series of delightful concerts in various original venues: Parc national du Bic, the church and an octagonal barn in Saint-Fabien, the Rimouski wharf, etc. The quality of the programming and performances makes this a first-rate festival.
+Bas-Saint-Laurent also hosts several music festivals you won’t want to miss.
+In early August, Les Grandes Fêtes TELUS presents a lively program featuring a variety of Québec and international artists, mostly bands and solo musicians but also stand-up comedians.
+Come to Beauséjour Park in Rimouski to discover them in an electrifying atmosphere!
+A little later in the month, the “Concerts aux Îles du Bic” Chamber Music Festival features a series of concerts in various original venues: Parc national du Bic, the church and an octagonal barn in Saint-Fabien, the Rimouski wharf, etc. The quality of the programming and performances makes this a first-rate festival.
 In late August or early September, while the weather is still warm, the Rimouski Festi Jazz International takes over downtown Rimouski.
 This event includes both indoor and outdoor shows featuring local, national and international ensembles and will delight musicians and jazz lovers alike.

-Rich agricultural land, picturesque towns with unique architectural heritage and natural beauty make Bas-Saint-Laurent a popular destination.
+Natural beauty, rich farmland and picturesque towns with unique architectural heritage make Bas-Saint-Laurent a popular destination.
 Stay in this region for authentic experiences and to fill up on good times!

 Enjoy your vacation in Bas-Saint-Laurent!